 Sharon describes her individual artistic process as:

-“INSPIRATION / EXPERIENCE / SOMETHING I’VE SEEN IN THE WORLD is transformed into VISION / CREATION / DISTILLATION that is crystalized through art.
-Often the art is visualized through dreams or can be seen in the mind’s eye before it is crystalized.
-Once the art is made, then an impulse to SHARE / TEACH / INSPIRE arises and is manifested – and the cycle begins anew.”
+“First, an INSPIRATION, an EXPERIENCE, or SOMETHING I’VE SEEN IN THE WORLD is transformed into a VISION, a CREATION, or a DISTILLATION that is crystalized through art.
+Often I visualize the art through dreams.
+In other words, I can see it in my mind’s eye before it is crystalized – or before I make it.
+Once the art is made, then an impulse to SHARE the art, or TEACH others how to make it, or INSPIRE others to make art arises in me and is manifested – and the cycle begins anew.”

 Artistic Process of a Community Artist